dk14/wolfram-mega/docs/matching.md

 ## Matching Workflow

-If the whole contract is negotiated through the Mega, offer updates will form a chain, through back-references (`previousAcceptRef` in `AcceptOffer`, `acceptRef` in `FinalizeOffer`).
+If the whole contract is negotiated through the Mega, offer updates will form a chain, through back-references (`previousAcceptRef` in `AcceptOffer`, `acceptRef` in `FinalizeOffer`, see `protocol.ts`).

 ```
 Offer